-Diagram View.
+The Document Template Designer displays in the Diagram View.
 7 Define the contents of your Template Fragment; the actual steps you follow depend on the data source you want the Template Fragment to operate on: Normal Document Template model data Template Selector Custom SQL Custom Scripts Document Script Custom XML Script 8 Once you have created the Template Fragment, you incorporate it into a normal template (or into an existing Template Fragment, if you prefer).

-- Custom Queries and the Custom template section can only be used in Template Fragments; they cannot be used in normal, full-document templates - As with normal document templates, Template Fragments can also be created and opened via the Resources window - Template Fragments in the Resources window are held in a Fragments folder in each of the 'Document Generation >
+- Custom Queries and the Custom template section can only be used in Template Fragments; they cannot be used in normal, full-document templates - As with normal document templates, Template Fragments can also be created and opened via the 'Resources' tab of the Browser window - Template Fragments in the 'Resources' tab are held in a

-- System Templates' and 'Document Generation > User Templates' folders, and are indicated by a T symbol - If you have an existing template that you want to use as a Template Fragment, copy the template as the base of a new Fragment - Filtering operates only for the template in which it is set, and does not propagate through sub-templates/fragments; you can set filtering for each sub-template separately, in the Document Options for the sub-template - If you embed a Template Fragment within another Fragment, report generation from the parent template will be slower - If you have a column or node with the name EABOOKMARK, this will insert a document bookmark around the parent section in the 'Contents' panel
+- Fragments folder in each of the Document Publishing > System Templates and Document Publishing > Custom Templates folders, and are indicated by a T symbol - If you have an existing template that you want to use as a Template Fragment, copy the template as the base of a new Fragment - Filtering operates only for the template in which it is set, and does not propagate through sub-templates/fragments; you can set filtering for each sub-template separately, in the Document Options for the sub-template - If you embed a Template Fragment within another Fragment, report generation from the parent template will be slower - If you have a column or node with the name EABOOKMARK, this will insert a document bookmark around the parent section in the 'Contents' panel